20 Things Both Cops and Citizens Should Know

-I share this to demonstrate that cops are just people who chose a job.
-Just because the officer in front of you has a badge, does not mean they are a good person.
-Some cops are great Constitutional defenders, but many are clearly not.
-Of course, this data doesn’t include those that don’t get caught or those that simply lie and contort in the attempt to advance their personal agendas or paychecks.
+I share this to demonstrate that cops are just people who choose a job.
+Just because the officer in front of you has a badge does not mean they are a good person.
+Some cops are great Constitutional defenders, but many are not.
+Of course, this data doesn’t include those who don’t get caught or those who simply lie and contort to advance their agendas or paychecks.

 12. Cops Have No Obligation to Protect

 The court case Warren v.
 District of Columbia (444 A.2d.
 1, D.C.
 Ct. of Ap.
 1981) made it abundantly clear that the police do not owe a specific duty to provide police services to citizens based on the public duty doctrine.
-This means that police do not have the obligation to protect you from anything.
+This means that police are not obligated to protect you from anything.

-The question you need to ask yourself is “If they do not have a duty to protect, then what exactly is their purpose?”
+You need to ask yourself, “If they do not have a duty to protect, then what exactly is their purpose?”
 Match this with ignorance or unwillingness to uphold the Constitution, and we are starting to see a serious problem.

 13. Cops are Not Trained to Protect Rights

-This is unfortunate (and unconstitutional) but a simple search through Youtube will find you a seemingly endless supply of video evidence to support that claim.
-What most people (including officers) don’t know is that being detained without a REAL suspicion of any criminal activity violates Delaware v Prouse (Delaware v.
-Prouse, 440 U.S. 648) and doing so is not only punishable in a court of law but can often lead to an escalated situation with individuals who are aware of this fact.
+This is unfortunate (and unconstitutional), but a simple search through Youtube will find you a seemingly endless supply of video evidence to support that claim.
+Most people (including officers) don’t know that being detained without a REAL suspicion of any criminal activity violates Delaware v Prouse (Delaware v.
+Prouse, 440 U.S. 648), and doing so is not only punishable in a court of law.
+Still, it can often lead to an escalated situation with individuals aware of this fact.